ossec/ossec-docs/docs/programs/ossec-logtest.rst

     This is the path that ossec-logtest will chroot to before it completes loading all rules, decoders, and lists and processing standard input.

+.. option:: -a

+    Analyze of input lines as if they are live events.

 ossec-logtest example usage
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~